jadf9010/SSH-key-connecting-bitbucket/README.md

 Configure SSH to always use the keychain
 -
-After you add the private key :

-> ssh-add -K ~/.ssh/[your-private-key]

-You must run this command:
+You must execute this commands.
+This will automate the process of adding the private key each time you reboot the system:

 > echo ssh-add -A | cat >> ~/.bash_profile